 Design: The Package B DB Contractor, HPCC, submitted the Design Management Plan and other required management plans in September 2014; MWAA "Accepted-as-Noted" the Design Management Plan and other required management plans.
 At the May 6, 2015 update meeting, MWAA reported that the HPCC 60% design submittal had been reviewed and was not accepted.
 A major issue is HPCC's desire to use shallow pit lifts for the rail car shop hoists rather than the deep pit hoist configuration specified in the Project Technical Requirements.
 MWAA has directed HPCC to proceed with the deep pit configuration.
 The revised pit design is to be included in the 90% design submittal which is anticipated to be submitted in February 2016.
 In addition, WMATA does not believe that the sprinkler protection proposed for the Transportation/Police Building conforms to applicable code requirements.
 MWAA has directed HPCC to fully sprinkler the building.
-The design of the Maintenance Facility is approximately 84% complete.
+The design of the Maintenance Facility is approximately 85% complete.
+The 90% Design submittal is expected in February 2016.

-Construction: During December 2015, HPCC continued earthwork operations according to the Site Mobilization Package (IPP#0).
-Construction activities are estimated to be between four and five percent complete.
-HPCC has completed the installation of the stormwater prevention measures that supports the basic earthwork leading to the building foundations.
-This work began in December, but did not advance significantly due to inclement weather and year-end holidays.
-The contractor has completed tree clearing and continues the grubbing of the site and processing trees and scrub.
-The contractor continues to mobilize equipment, and in December a crusher was mobilized to the site as well as other earth-moving equipment.
-The drilling and blasting subcontractor has started mobilizing his equipment and blasting is planned to begin in January 2016.
+Construction: During January 2016, HPCC completed earthwork operations according to the Site Mobilization Package (IPP#0).
+This included the installation of the stormwater prevention measures which support the performance of basic earthwork leading to building foundations.
+This work was begun in December 2015; however, it did not advance significantly due to inclement weather and year-end holidays.
+Construction activities are estimated to be between five and six percent complete.
+The contractor has completed tree clearing and grubbing of the site and processing trees and scrub.
+The contractor continues to mobilize equipment, and in January a crusher was mobilized to the site which was started and tested on site.
+The drilling and blasting subcontractor has started mobilizing his equipment and blasting began in January 2016, but production blasting has been slowed due to the heavy snowfall in January.
+Earthwork and stormwater pipe work also continued during January.